 - Family members can also take financial advantage of someone with a big heart.
 They often use a sad story, or a big opportunity that they say will make you money, too!
 Be cautious!
 Tell them you want to consult your attorney or financial planner first.
 Probably one of the biggest areas of this type of abuse is converting you to a reverse mortgage.
 The culprit uses the money and leaves you with little or no equity in your home.

 - When you contract for services for any home repair, get the estimate in writing.
 Check to see if the person is a licensed contractor.
 Especially relevant, only pay a portion of the total cost upfront.
 Paying the balance due only when the job is done to your satisfaction.
 As a deposit, a licensed contractor can only charge the lesser of $1,000 or 10 percent.

 - Lotteries where you need to send dollars in order to receive your prize are scams.

 - Hiring caregivers privately can be a problem.
 Don’t use websites like Craigslist.
-A referral from a friend or family member of someone experienced, it might be fine.
+A referral from a friend or family member of someone experienced, might be fine.
 However, do a national criminal background check.
 If you hire from a reputable agency, ask about liability insurance.

 - Do not let someone in your home who says they are from a “utility” company and needs to check some appliance or the water.